hallahan/exif-to-geojson/notes.md

 associated with the image.
 This is often not the same point in time that the picture itself was taken.
 This is particularly true with my phone which does not have a very reliable GPS unit.

+3. The test directory is not unit tests, however, it does create json that you can look at to see if you find reasonable results.
+This should be refactored to produce unit tests.